 “In a class by itself.
 A compelling saga that will make everyone feel part of the journey from concept to completion.”—Arva Moore Parks, author of George Merrick, Son of the South Wind: Visionary Creator of Coral Gables

-Discover how one spectacular building project revolutionized Miami, how one man’s moxie helped turn a fractious tropical city to a cultural capital of the Americas.
+Discover how one spectacular building project revolutionized Miami, how one man’s moxie helped turn a fractious tropical city into a cultural capital of the Americas.
 In Center of Dreams, New York Times bestselling author Les Standiford tells the inspiring story of the Adrienne Arsht Center for the Performing Arts.

-But Parker Thomson, a lawyer and Boston transplant, dreamed that his adopted city would become a world-leading community in the twenty-first century.
+But Parker Thomson, a lawyer and Boston transplant, knew his adopted city could become a world-leading community in the twenty-first century.
 He believed a performing arts center was critical to this vision.
 Everyone said his dream was impossible, he would never succeed, it couldn’t be done.
 Not in Miami.
-But Thomson persevered against political opposition, economic obstacles, and engineering problems.
+But Thomson persevered against political opposition, economic roadblocks, and engineering problems.
 It took thirty years to overcome the odds and the obstacles, but he finally made the dream a reality.
 With Thomson’s efforts, along with help from cultural leaders, iconic design work by architect Cesar Pelli, and support from philanthropist Adrienne Arsht, the center opened its doors in 2006 with a star-studded gala.

-Today the Arsht Center is a cutting-edge magnet of style and art, a landmark beloved by the city’s residents, and a magnet for tourists from all over the world.
+Today the Arsht Center is a cutting-edge venue of style and art, a landmark beloved by the city’s residents, and a magnet for tourists from all over the world.
 Presenting performances that celebrate the richness of Miami’s diverse population, it showcases emerging local artists and attracts international stars.
 Resident companies include the New World Symphony, the Florida Grand Opera, and the Miami City Ballet.
 Its improbable story is a testament to the influence of cultural advocacy, the importance of government support for the arts, and the power of the arts to repair and sustain communities.

 There are currently no reviews available